 Circuit breakers and fuses

 Check to see if the fuse has been blown or if the circuit breaker has been tripped and ensure they’re turned on and functioning correctly.
-It’s common with older homes to have circuits become overloaded if the air con shares a circuit with other appliances such as fridges, microwaves or irons.
+With older homes, it can be common to have circuits that are overloaded if the air con shares a circuit with other appliances such as fridges, microwaves or irons.

 Another common issue is ice build-up.
 It may be possible that ice has formed inside the unit, causing a low cooling performance.
 To check if this is the case, switch off the unit and lift the cover to see if there is any ice build-up on or behind the filter.
 This typically occurs if the fan blower belt is damaged.